fictional-tribble-2/ABI/README.md

  - `decimals` - uint8 - project token decimals

 ### 8. Create Crowdsale

+*Required stage: token created*

+When token is created you can start crowdsale.

 ```js
 await dao.createCrowdsale(minimalGoal, hardCap, prices1to4, prices5to8, { from: account })